Vitols999/QMS-WIKI/DevelopingDocumentation.md

     >    \[_Text_]\(../_File_)

-    or they will not be resolvable while you inspect your work online on the Bitbucket server or offline by manually converting it to HTML.
+    or they will not be resolvable while you inspect your work online on the Github server or offline by manually converting it to HTML.

 ## Online Editing